nation3/law/Constitution.linked.md

     #) Cause, assist, encourage or facilitate, a Material Adverse Exception Event.

 ### Acquiring Citizenship
-a) A Citizen is deemed so if holding a Passport in their Ethereum address and having cryptographically signed their agreement to this Constitution.
+a) A Citizen is deemed so if holding a Passport in their Ethereum address and having cryptographically signed their agreement to be bound by this Constitution.
 #) The DAO might amend the processes to issue and distribute Passports by modifying the relevant Designated Smart Contracts.

 ### Losing Citizenship